rust-stuco/lectures/week4/slides.md

 ```

 * You cannot mutate a vector while references to its elements exist
-* Appending might reallocate the vector and change its location in memory
+* Appending might resize and reallocate the vector and change its location in memory

 ---